jhustles/python_financial_records_analysis/README.md

 ### Prerequisites
 To replicate the examples in my repositories, you will need:
 - Python3.7
-- Jupyter Notebook (From Ananaconda)
+- Jupyter Notebook (From Anaconda Individual Edition)
 - Import OS and CSV

 ## Getting Started: